China's CATL unveils battery planned to power planes

 The world's biggest maker of batteries for electrical vehicles made the announcement at the Shanghai Auto Show and said it would also launch a version for cars that would go into mass production this year.

-"The launch of this cutting-edge technology breaks the limits that have long restricted the development of the battery sector and will open up a new scenario of electrification centering on a high level of safety and light weight," the company said in a news release.
+"The launch of this cutting-edge technology breaks the limits that have long restricted the development of the battery sector and will open up a new scenario of electrification centring on a high level of safety and lightweight," the company said in a news release.

-The launch of this cutting-edge technology breaks the limits that have long restricted the development of the battery sector and will open up a new scenario of electrification centering on a high level of safety and light weight- CATL statement

 CATL did not specify who its airline partners were but said it was practising aviation-level standards and testing in accordance with industry requirements.